 Computer engineers, on the other hand, focus on developing, designing and manufacturing microprocessors, integrated circuits, and other computing systems.
 Computer engineering graduates may get jobs working with telecommunications systems and devices, robotics, aerospace technology, and many other technologies.
 Careers in computer engineering focus on designing the physical systems that enable digital technologies.
 Graduates of computer engineering programs can get jobs with titles such as embedded software engineer, electrical design engineer, hardware engineer, or network engineer.

 Similarities Between Computer Science and Computer Engineering

-Though computer science and computer engineering are distinct fields, there is no denying that they have substantial overlap.
+Though computer science and computer engineering are distinct fields, there is no denying that they have overlap.
 Both computer science and computer engineering use computers in order to solve problems using data and human interaction.
 These programs also share many of the same prerequisites and coursework.

 These two fields are not only related in their scope, but are entirely dependent upon each other to create products.
 Any electronic device you use from your laptop to your car has been developed and designed by a combination of computer scientists and computer engineers.
 To create the best possible devices businesses need highly skilled employees in both of these areas.
 Hardware and software are both essential elements of computing systems.

 Choosing the best fit for you can be a difficult decision, but both options open the door to many possibilities.
 If you are considering these programs and would like more guidance, look at our guide to specializing in a computational field.

 Computer science and computer engineering are two exciting fields.
 However, when selecting which path is right for you it is essential that you understand the differences.

 Computer science focuses on programming and designing good algorithms.
 Computer engineering focuses on building better computers and computer components.
 These two fields work in tandem to create the products we use everyday.